This article contains adult themes

 Put it into practice: Use the Pussy Play Masterclass ‘Rise and Sine’ approach to get to know a variety of these areas at once.

-"Using the tips of your fingers, lightly tap the public bone above the clitoris to wake the vulva up.
+"Using the tips of your fingers, lightly tap the pubic bone above the clitoris to wake the vulva up.
 You may also want to press down and rub in a circular motion."

 Use your hands